 These faculty could probably do something else, but many of them are trying to realize a dream that they’ve spent 10 to 15 years of their lives working towards.
 So, they continue to teach part-time for relatively low pay and participate in a job market that, for the most part, opens up only once a year.

-For more on the economics and politics of academic labor, read Keith Hoeller’s The Future of the Contingent Faculty Movement.Lisa Wade is a professor at Occidental College.
+For more on the economics and politics of academic labor, read Keith Hoeller’s The Future of the Contingent Faculty Movement.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.